Skip to content

 return None

-# Initialize root node
+# Initialize the root node

 root = TreeNode(preorder[i])